loopindex/ckeditor-track-changes/README.md

 ckeditor-track-changes
 ======================

 Track changes plugin for CKEditor, based on ICE (track changes for TinyMCE).
-It is used for LoopIndex use, you are welcome to take part and join the plugin.
+You are welcome to take part and join.